-ACE also received a claim from a plaintiff relating to a proposed class action initiated in the Ontario Superior Court of Justice by the plaintiff against Air Canada and ACE Aviation Holdings Inc., which alleged that Air Canada improperly charged the plaintiff and other class members for certain United States taxes in connection with the sale of airfare.
+ACE also received a claim from a plaintiff relating to a proposed class action initiated in the Ontario Superior Court of Justice by the plaintiff against Air Canada and ACE, which alleged that Air Canada improperly charged the plaintiff and other class members for certain United States taxes in connection with the sale of airfare.
 The plaintiff alleged that as the former parent or shareholder of Air Canada, ACE was liable for the acts of Air Canada.
 The plaintiff therefore filed a proof of claim against ACE in the liquidation claims process in the amount of \$200 million, pending determination of the allegedly overcharged amounts.
 No breakdown or calculation was provided in relation to the amount claimed.
 ACE was of the view that this claim against ACE had no merit given that ACE is a separate entity from Air Canada and that ACE never sold airfare.
 Accordingly, the Liquidator delivered a notice of disallowance to the plaintiff and the plaintiff did not contest the notice of disallowance prior to the expiry date for such contestation.
 The plaintiff subsequently agreed to formally discontinue the action against ACE in the Ontario Superior Court of Justice.

 In addition, the Liquidator received a letter from a group acting on behalf of certain air cargo customers (the "Stichting Compensation Foundation") claiming an unspecified amount of compensation from ACE in connection with surcharges for fuel and security for the period from January 1, 2000 to December 31, 2006, which are alleged to have been implemented by certain air cargo carriers in violation of European Union competition law.
 The Stichting Compensation Foundation relied on a decision of the European Commission issued on November 9, 2010 pursuant to which the European Commission imposed fines on eleven air cargo carriers, including Air Canada the former subsidiary of ACE, for such alleged actions.
-The decision of the European Commission is being appealed by the air cargo carriers.
-The Stichting Compensation Foundation did not file a claim in the Liquidation.
+The decision of the European Commission was appealed by the air cargo carriers to the General Court of the European Union.
+In December 2015, the General Court of the European Union overturned the European Commission's decision and cancelled the related fines.
+The European Commission has informed the air cargo carriers that it does not intend to appeal the judgment The Stichting Compensation Foundation did not file a claim in the Liquidation.
 ACE was of the view that the Stichting Compensation Foundation's claim was barred and had no merit in any event given that ACE is a separate entity from Air Canada, ACE has never operated an air cargo business or sold cargo fares and no penalties, fines or other measures were imposed or taken by the European Commission against ACE.
 On May 20, 2014, the Court issued an order confirming that the Stichting Compensation Foundation and the air cargo customers that it purports to represent are barred from advancing a claim against ACE in its liquidation process and shall not be entitled to receive any amount from the Liquidator in connection with ACE's liquidation process.